 To increase your awareness, try journaling.

-When I suffered from PTSD, I didn’t feel connected to myself or other people.
+When I suffered from mental health, I didn’t feel connected to myself or other people.
 I especially didn’t feel connected to my body.
 When I felt anxious or triggered, it felt like I wasn’t in my body.

 This is called dissociation.